Alone (2020 horror film): Plot

-A young man is recording a video log on his laptop saying goodbye right before he is about to hang himself in his apartment.

-The young man is Aidan (Tyler Posey).
-Forty-two days before his suicide attempt, he was living a peaceful life awaking from a tryst with a random girl.
-During that morning, a violent outbreak happens outside his apartment; everyone is being attacked by infected people called Screamers.
-Aidan encounters his first Screamer via his neighbor Brandon, who entered Aidan's apartment after being attacked by his roommate.
-Aidan threatens Brandon with a kitchen knife to leave after noticing a wound in the back of his neck, later Brandon begins to turn, and Aidan gets him out of his apartment in time before the change is complete.
+One morning, a young man named Aidan awakens from a tryst with a random woman.
+A violent outbreak soon starts to happen outside of his apartment; everyone is being attacked by infected people called Screamers.
+Neighbor Brandon enters Aidan's apartment after being attacked by his roommate.
+Aidan threatens Brandon with a kitchen knife to leave after noticing a wound in the back of his neck.
+Later, Brandon begins to turn, but Aidan gets him out of his apartment before the change is complete.

-On the news, Aidan learns the virus is transferred by bite and scratching.
+On the news, Aidan learns that the virus is transferred by bite and scratching.
 The symptoms of being infected include bleeding eyes, rage, cannibalism, inhuman screaming, and repeating the last words said before turning.
-The news reports that the Screamers are aware of what they're doing but can not stop themselves; their repeated use of their last words are an attempt to plead for someone to stop them.
-Aidan tries contacting his family but the signal is not working on his phone.
-He can receive the text messages his Dad sent him, informing Aidan that his sister got away but is out of contact.
-He and Aidan's mom are trying to reach Aidan but are having trouble with the outbreak.
-The last message is for Aidan to 'Stay Alive' and not leave his home till they arrive.
+The Screamers are aware of what they are doing but cannot stop themselves.
+Their repeated use of their last words are an attempt to plead for someone to stop them.
+Aidan tries contacting his family, but the signal is not working on his phone.
+He can receive the text messages his father sends him, which inform Aidan that his sister got away, but is out of contact.
+Aidan's parents are trying to reach him but are having trouble with the outbreak.
+The last message from Aidan's father instructs Aidan to 'Stay Alive' and to not leave his home until they arrive.

-Aidan follows his Dad's orders and isolates himself in the apartment.
+Aidan follows his father's orders and isolates himself in the apartment.
 Over time he tallies the days that pass on his bathroom mirror, keeps video logs on his laptop, and tries to keep himself entertained.
 Eventually, he begins to run out of food, the water in his building is cut off, and he begins to hallucinate about his parents.
-He receives his first real threat when a Screamer breaks into his home using the air ducts connecting the rooms.
+A Screamer eventually breaks into his home using the air ducts connecting the rooms.
 He fights the Screamer off with a baseball bat and dumps the body off his balcony while sealing the vent the Screamer crashed through.